JohnVibescode/CustomizePlus-7.5/README.md

 I added a update to change it to risas new file pathing, rest is dalamud being fickle.

 Testing version of Customize+ real is out.
-Once you hit update i can confirm it automatically swaps to their version and uninstalls mine!
+Turn off the plugin and hit update/install then automatically swaps to their version and uninstalls mine!
 (Gotta enable testing version, if not just wait for real version and it will do the same shit)

-This version does work with the current real version and will show peoples C+ so make sure you hit update to swap!
+This version does work with the current real version and will show peoples C+ so make sure you swap!
 (Tested both ways with one person sending data from testing C+ to me and vice versa.
 It causes no crashes and works fine but still update to the new one)

 I also can confirm that Templates and Profiles and all configs are totally okay!
 Fearmongering wasn't warrented after all who could have guessed.